-Member of the board of INGKA Holding BV.
+Member of the board of Budbee AB and Carlssons Skola and also proposed as board member of Tele2 and Handelsbanken.
 Stina is also involved in the Prince Daniel Fellowship at the Royal Swedish Academy of Engineering Sciences (IVA).

 MSc in business administration and honorary doctorate from Luleå University of Technology.